bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/01-introduction.md

 <div class="HubBlock-content">

 > ### Note
-> To get the app up and running quickly, follow the steps described in the [Deploy to Heroku install flow](../docs/Deploy-to-Heroku-install-flow.md).
+> To get the app up and running quickly, follow the steps described in the [Deploy to Heroku Install Flow](../docs/Deploy-to-Heroku-install-flow.md).

 </div>
 </div>